7h3v01d/Advanced-Media-File-Searcher/README.md

-# Advanced Media File Searcher (Archived)
+# 🎬 Advanced Media File Searcher (Archived)

-An experimental Python desktop application for scanning, classifying, and searching large media libraries (movies and TV shows).
+A desktop tool for hunting down movies and TV shows inside chaotic media libraries using smart filename parsing, batch workflows, and a clean tabbed GUI.

+This project is archived — but it represents a more mature, fully-wired iteration of an idea that grew beyond “just a file searcher.”

 ⚠️ **LICENSE & USAGE NOTICE — READ FIRST**